mrtbonato/optiscape/README.md

 The "Freq_analysis_all" code is used to analyse the frequency of AEP implementation when considering all the Best Solutions together.

 The "Freq_analysis_clusters" code is used to analyse the frequency of AEP implementation for the Best Solutions beloging to each cluster.

+The "Freq_analysis_HabCnt" code is used to analyse the frequency of AEP implementation for 2 subsets of the Pareto-optimal solutions (low and high Habitat Connectivity values).

+The "Freq_analysis_fallow"  code is used to analyse the frequency of AEP implementation for the policy-based scenarios including fallow implementation.